 The prices displayed in the table above are pulled from dealer websites hourly.
 Prices change frequently due to market conditions.
 Always verify price and product details directly with the dealer before purchasing.

 Mintage and Availability: There is no fixed mintage for 50 oz Secondary Market Silver Bars.
-Production occurs across multiple refiners on a rolling basis, and the secondary market recirculates bars as investors trade, upgrade, or rebalance holdings.
+Production occurs across multiple refiners on a rolling basis, and bars re-enter circulation as investors rebalance portfolios or upgrade to different formats.

 | Weight | 50 oz |